harryaskham/funktor/README.md

 # funktor

+## Overview
+An opinionated music construction playground build on top of the excellent `csound-expression` library.

 ## Requirements
 - `stack`
 - `csound 6.14`

-## Overview
-An opinionated music construction playground build on top of the excellent `csound-expression` library.

 ### Quick Example
-A quick and dirty example song highlighting features like stochastic notes, drum tab DSL, etc.
+A quick and dirty example song highlighting:

+- Stochastic note generation
+- Drum tab DSL
+- `Applicative` melody construction

 Doesn't sound great, mostly here for didactic purposes!
+The `src` directory contains other songs as modules.
 [Click to play .wav compiled from the below](/example.wav)

 ```haskell